gregorosaurus/flyingcanuck/README.md

 # FlyingCanuck

-This is the repo that hosts the blog data for [flyingcanuck.ca](flyingcanuck.ca).
+This is the repo that hosts the blog data for [http://flyingcanuck.ca](flyingcanuck.ca).